 - Valproic acid (Depakene)

 Make sure you obtain medications from a doctor who understands your mental health symptoms.
-Always comply with your medication treatment and follow your doctor’s orders.
+Always comply with your medication treatment and follow the orders from your doctor.
 Like many mental conditions, it may take time for your medications to take effect and help your bipolar disorder.
 Give your medications a chance to work and, if they don’t help, then you can try a new medication.
 Also, you can try other treatments to help your bipolar symptoms.

 SSDI & SSI benefits are tied to the date that you file your application.
 If you do not file your application quickly, you are losing out on benefits.
-Find out more about past due disability benefits here.
+Find out more about past due SSD benefits.

 You will also want to write about how your medical condition affects your daily life.
 For example, chances are that it affects your ability to get along with family and friends.
 Likewise, it may also impair your ability to make decisions, focus, and complete tasks, especially at work.